 Centuries before the beautiful Victorian city of Eureka Springs was born, the area had long been known by the Indians for its healing waters.
-An old Native American Legend tells of a Sioux Princess who suffered from an eye affliction that had taken away her sight.
+An old Native American Legend tells of a Sioux Princess who suffered from an eye affliction that had taken her sight.
 However, when she washed her eyes in the Basin Spring, her eyesight was fully restored.

-Before long, the legend spread and Indians came from far and wide to partake of the healing waters.
-It soon became a sacred site, where war could not be made among the tribes and only peaceful gatherings were allowed.
+Before long, the legend spread, and Indians came from far and wide to partake of the healing waters.
+It soon became a sacred site, where war could not be made among the tribes, and only peaceful gatherings were allowed.
 This was respected among all the Indian bands.

-The first white settler to come upon the healing springs was a man named Dr. Alvah Jackson.
-Having heard the Indian legend, he brought his son to the springs in 1856 to also cure an eye ailment.
+The first white settler to come upon the healing springs was Dr. Alvah Jackson.
+Having heard the Indian legend, he brought his son to the springs in 1856 to cure an eye ailment.
 When the Civil War broke out, Jackson established what became known as “Dr. Jackson’s Cave Hospital” to care for the ill and injured.
 After the war, he established a successful business selling “Dr. Jackson’s Eye Water.”

 Word quickly spread that the spring’s miraculous, healing waters were said to cure, or at least help, virtually every ailment known at the time, including diabetes, rheumatism, women’s diseases, asthma, paralysis, and more.

-By 1881, the town was declared a “City of the First Class,” and had become the fourth largest city in Arkansas.
+By 1881, the town was declared a “City of the First Class” and had become the fourth largest city in Arkansas.
 Unlike the development of most cities, where the most desirable locations are on the higher elevations, the choicest lots in the settlement were near the springs.
 This is where the wealthy population of the burgeoning city built their homes.